polterguy/magic/backend/files/etc/snippets/what-is-aista-magic-cloud.md

-What is Aista Magic Cloud?
+What is Aista Magic Cloud? | What is Magic? | What is Magic Cloud?

 Aista Magic Cloud, or shortened sometimes to Magic Cloud, is a software development framework created on top of Hyperlambda, allowing for some extreme Low-Code software development constructs,